ifyoungnet/ADMETlab/README.md

 # ADMETlab
 A platform for systematic ADME evaluation of drug molecules, thereby accelerating the drug discovery process.<br>
-The platform is avaliable at: http://admet.scbdd.com
+The platform is avaliable at: http://admet.scbdd.com (Note: the pgp-substrate model is not correct, we will update later)
 ## Features
 1. Well optimized SAR models with better performance than state-of-the-art models.
 2. User-friendly interface and easy to use.